takemobiteam/takemobi-test.github.io/docs/index.md

 **Open Questions for CPS team:**

-- (For Alice) Please share an example of this optional field because it's not in the examples below.
+- (Alice) Please share an example of this optional field because it's not in the examples below.
   - force_pickup_time/ force_dropoff_time: [datetime] the expected date time of picking up and dropping off.
+- (Dan) Check whether fields we don't use will throw an error if not included
--  (Ask Dan) Is booking_plan_status something TUI sends us?
+- (Dan) Is booking_plan_status something TUI sends us?
 That doesn't make sense to me.
 Is this something TUI sends us to indicate whether it's a new booking or an updated booking?
   - booking_plan_status: [choice] in {Pending, Planned} if this booking is already planned.
-- (Check with Dan or whoever documents booking errors?)
-What needs to be true of the format for us to be able to parse it?
+- (Dan) What needs to be true of the format for us to be able to parse it?
 Is it a .json blob?
   - Does order of fields not matter?
 Just checking.
-- (Jacob) Why does TUI send us bookings for transfers between hotels?
-What are the use cases?
-- (Jacob) Do we just use destination_stop_hotel_id rather than destination_guest_hotel_id?
-Or do we ever use destination_guest_hotel_id?
-Should we call out we never use destination_guest_hotel_id?
-- (Jacob) What happens if the presentation window is not specified?
-Is there a default?
-Should there be?
-Looks like presentation window default is 0, so that's weird.
-- Are we checking for the fields that we don't use?
-Are they required by our system?
-(Alice thinks no)
-  - ext_booking: [string] external booking id (we don't use it in code).
-  - lead_pax_name: [string] name of the leading passenger in the booking(we don't use it in code).
-  - origin_point_type: [choice] in {Hotel, Terminal} picking up point type. (we don't use it in code)
-  - destination_point_type: [choice] in {Hotel, Terminal} dropping off point type. (we don't use it in code)
-  - orgin_terminal_type / destination_terminal_type: [fixed choice] = airport. (we don't use it in code)
-  - passengers: [list] a list of passengers' info (we don't use it in code), the info includes “passenger id” (consecutive interger starting from 1), “name”, “age”

 Action items for Charlie:

 - Document optional field: force_pickup_time/ force_dropoff_time

 - Document optional field: "vehicle_type":"Van / Minivan" - see example in between hotels below
-- Document infant.
-Does total_pax include infants who don't need seats?
-How do we know how many passengers need a seat?
-Do we look at age of passengers?
-Default is 2, so 0 or 1 qualifies.
-Specified by tour operator parameters.
-They don't give us a number of infants.
-We calculated seated_pax ourselves.

 ## Bookings